Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

 \vr{} increments the \emph{pending refresh counter} by one at the end of a \trefi{} interval~\circled{1}.
 When the \emph{pending refresh counter} is greater than zero, \vr{} determines whether or not the $RG$ number of rows, starting from the address indicated by the \emph{lock region} and \emph{row address} counters, are retention-weak rows by testing their row addresses using the bank's Bloom Filter~\circled{2a}. \vr{} refreshes the rows that are present in the Bloom Filter every time when it is their turn to be refreshed, as indicated by the \emph{lock region} and \emph{row address} counters.
 In contrast, \vr{} refreshes the rows that are \emph{not} present in the Bloom Filter \emph{only} when the \emph{refresh cycle counter} has a value that is multiple of $VR\_factor$~\circled{2b}, specified \atbt{as $VR\_factor = RT_{weak\_row}/RefreshPeriod$.}

 Unless stated otherwise, we assume $RT_{weak\_row} = \SI{128}{\milli\second}$ and $RefreshPeriod=\SI{32}{\milli\second}$.
 Therefore, \vr{} refreshes the DRAM rows that are not in the Bloom Filter once every four consecutive refresh \hht{periods} as these rows can retain their data correctly for at least four refresh periods.
+After determining which DRAM rows need refresh, \vr{} \hht{operates in a way similar to \fr{}.}